nimuh/deep-learning/README.md

 # deep-learning
-A repository containing implementations of deep learning models.
+A repository containing implementations of deep learning models and my experiments.
 - Badrinarayanan, Vijay, Alex Kendall, and Roberto Cipolla.
 "Segnet: A deep convolutional encoder-decoder architecture for image segmentation."
 IEEE transactions on pattern analysis and machine intelligence 39.12 (2017): 2481-2495.

 ## Reports